By continuing to browse you are accepting this.

 One of the best things about embossing is that it comes hand-in-hand with die-cutting.
 As both techniques require pressure to produce designs, machines are generally built to handle both processes – you just use different components alongside it.
 Therefore, single-function embossing machines don't exist!

 Die-cutting machines fall into three categories – Manual, Electronic and Computerised – however only Manual and Electronic machines can form embossed texture using embossing folders.
 The difference between the two is very simple: Manual machines require physical cranking of a handle to pull the 'embossing sandwich' through, whilst Electronic machines use a motor to automatically pull it through.
-If you want to learn more about Manual and Electronic die-cutting machines, click here!
+Click here learn to more about Manual and Electronic die-cutting machines.

 Once you've chosen folders, you'll require materials to emboss.
 This technique is highly popular in papercrafting as it aids you in creating beautifully decorative cards, scrapbook pages, stationery and decorations that truly stand out from the crowd – so, fittingly, paper and card are the most favoured materials used.
 Click here to learn more about the different types and sizes of paper and card available, as well as recommended weights for specific techniques!